muralitheda/apache-spark/spark-internal-dynamics-walkthrough.md

 ---

-## 34. Which script will you use to run a Spark Application when not using `spark-shell`?
+## 34. Which script will you use to run a Spark Application when not using `spark-shell/pyspark`?

 ✅ **Answer:**
 You use the **`spark-submit`** script to launch a Spark application — it submits your program to a Spark cluster or local mode for execution.